-The Clerk was able to demonstrate that at least 3 clear days' notice is given on both web site and hard copy agendas.
+The Clerk was able to demonstrate that at least 3 clear days' notice is given on agendas.
 Whilst we have not tested every single committee and council meeting there was no evidence of non-compliance in giving three clear days' notice of the meeting.
-It was noted that the supporting documentation referred to in the agendas is not posted to the website.
-I remind council it is required to also post any supporting documentation with the agendas as outlined by the Information Commissioner's Office (page 3 of this link) ico.org.uk/minutesandagendas.pdf